 Lots of Whistler locals signed up to volunteer and proudly donned their blue “smurf” jackets as they welcomed the world to their home.
-There’s a reunion party planned for Wednesday, February 19 during Family Après (3 – 6 PM) at Olympic Plaza to bring volunteers, torchbearers, staff and athletes back together to reminisce and celebrate.
+There’s a reunion party planned for Wednesday, February 19 during Family Après (Editor’s note: Family Après is no longer running) at Olympic Plaza to bring volunteers, torchbearers, staff and athletes back together to reminisce and celebrate.
 Another place to take a walk down memory lane is at the Whistler Public Library where they will be screening footage of Team Canada and setting up a Games Memories Photo Display.

 If you ask anyone who was in Whistler over the Games, they’ll have their own special story and you can read some of these at the “Building the Spirit: Whistler’s Volunteers of the 2010 Games” exhibit at the Whistler Museum or you can record your own memories at the Whistler Public Library.